This entry was posted on 30 September 2019 in Keeping Chickens.

-Many people fear that keeping chickens at their home will eventually be destructive to their well-kept gardens.
-This is not true because at the same time chickens will boost your garden by adding manure to it allowing it to thrive.
+Many people fear that keeping chickens at their homes will eventually be destructive to their well-kept gardens.
+This is not true because at the same time, chickens will boost your garden by adding manure to it allowing it to thrive.

-As part of this guide, consider which breed to rear and the purpose for this venture.
+As part of this guide, consider which breed to rear and the purpose of this venture.
 Some breeds are purely for meat, some for eggs and others for dual purposes.